Lalapinkbun/La-Spin/README.md

 6. **Thousandaire** → get a total of 10,000 L Coins
 Almost, you need more 990,000 L Coins to become a millionaire lol

-7. **The Highest Possible** → get the highest L Coin without getting the same shape buff
+7. **The Highest Possible** → get the highest L Coin without getting the same shape state
 Well, I guess it's still much huh?

-8. **The Lowest Possible** -> get the lowest L Coin without getting the same shape buff on the 3-column slot or above
+8. **The Lowest Possible** -> get the lowest L Coin without getting the same shape state on the 3-column slot or above
 bad luck bro.

 9. **Do Re Mi** -> get Red Square, Blue Circle, Green Emerald in order on 3-column slot.